The mirror cake is a cake covered with a glaze that sets with a reflection, hence the term mirror, There is a tonne of different designs.

 Make it the day before and place it into the freezer to freeze overnight.
 The frozen cake is going to help to set the glaze.

-When you are ready to make the glaze measure out the white sugar and place into a medium-sized saucepan.
+When you are ready to make the glaze measure out the white sugar and place it into a medium-sized saucepan.

 To the sugar, we are going to add sweetened condensed milk as well as water.